tbatavani/tbatavani/README.md

 - 👋 Hi, I’m @tbatavani
-- 👀 I’m interested in epidemiology and data analytics.
+- 👀 I’m interested in epidemiology and healthcare data analytics.
 Free and open source software enthusiast.
 - 🌱 I’m currently learning more about C programming language
 - 💞️ I’m looking to collaborate on free, libre and open source projects implemented in Python and/or C
 - 📫 How to reach me: You can visit my website - https://batavani.com  I'll add more contact details later.